LlamaTouch/Evaluator/README.md

 To evaluate the mobile agents, the following traces should be prepared:

-- **The ground-truth trace with annotated crucial states.**
+- **The ground-truth trace with annotated essential states.**
 It contains screenshot, view hierarchy, and actions on each UI representation.
-For each task (episode), it includes crucial states that a agent should go through to finish the task.
+For each task (episode), it includes essential states that a agent should go through to finish the task.
 This is used as the ground-truth trace for evaluating mobile agents using <ins>*exact match evaluator*</ins> and our <ins>*testbed evaluator*</ins>.
 - **The agent-predicted action trace.**
 This is used by the <ins>*exact match evaluator*</ins>.